 What is conveyancing?

-You might hear the word "conveyancing" being used when buying a house.
-It’s just a fancy word for the legal transfer of property from one person to the next.
+Conveyancing is just a fancy word for the legal transfer of property from 1 person to the next.

 Typically, conveyancing involves:

 - Acting as an intermediary between you, the mortgage lender and the seller

 - Looking over any contracts that pass between you

 - Transferring money during a sale